Degree Options:

 Specific Facility, Tools Or Educational Tools Available

-The students provide dental hygiene care not only on campus in the dental clinic, but also at Athens Nurses Clinic and the UGA Dental Clinic.
+The students provide dental hygiene care not only on campus in the dental clinic, but also at Athens Nurses Clinic, Mercy Health Center, and the UGA Dental Clinic.
 Community Dental Health is huge part of the Dental Hygiene Department at ATC.
 The lab, classroom, and clinic area provide students with real-world dental office equipment and simulations.
 The program allows the students to move through the curriculum working on simulated manikins, to working on peers, to working on live patients in the on-campus dental clinic.

 Featured Courses